Identifying optimal cycles in quantum thermal machines with reinforcement-learning: Results

 Interestingly, this setup was partially optimized in Ref.~\cite{funo2019}.
 In their analysis, the authors fix a smoothed trapezoidal cycle $u(t)$ (Fig.~\ref{fig:qubit_fridge}c, dashed line) which was shown to outperform a sine and a trapezoidal cycle \cite{karimi2016}.
 They find that the cooling power is positive for large cycle periods $T$, and tends to zero as $T\to \infty$.
 However, the cooling power becomes negative as $T\to 0$ because the detrimental effect of the generation of coherence increases with the speed of the cycle.
 As a consequence, there is an intermediate optimal value of $T$.
 They find that $\langle P_{[\mathrm{R}]}\rangle \approx 2.3 \times 10^{-4}$ at this optimal choice (dashed line in Fig.~\ref{fig:qubit_fridge}a,c).
 Notably, our RL agent discovers a protocol with $\langle P_{[\mathrm{R}]}\rangle\approx 10.8 \times 10^{-4}$ using the same system parameters.
 This improvement is due to the non-intuitive additional step visible in Fig.~\ref{fig:qubit_fridge}c.
 Indeed, both the trapezoidal and the agent's cycle spend time in resonance with the baths at $u=0$ and $u=0.5$.
-However, the agent identifies also a third point, around $u\approx 0.13$, where it spends $\approx 1/4$ of the total cycle time.
+However, the agent identifies also a third point, around $u\approx 0.13$, where it spends $\approx 1/4$ of the total cycle time and where the system is essentially decoupled from the bath, thus undergoing unitary evolution (as can be seen by the small values of $\gamma^{(\alpha)}_u$ corresponding to $u\approx 0.13$ in Fig.~\ref{fig:qubit_fridge}d).
 This additional feature allows us to roughly extract the same amount of heat per cycle, but $5$ times faster.
 Interestingly, we verified that the trapezoidal cycle running at the same speed as the cycle found by the RL agent would yield negative power.
 As argued in \cite{karimi2016,pekola2019,funo2019}, this power loss is attributed to the generation of coherence during the cycle, so we can interpret the power enhancement achieved by our cycle as a mitigation of such detrimental effect.
 To confirm this, we rigorously quantify the generation of coherence in both cycles by computing the time-average of the \textit{relative entropy of coherence} \cite{baumgratz2014}.
 Indeed, we find that the trapezoidal cycle operated at the same speed as the cycle found by the RL agent generates almost twice as much coherence (see Methods for details).

 We conclude the study of the qubit-based refrigerator by evaluating the \textit{coefficient of performance} (COP) at maximum power, i.e. the ratio between the heat extracted from the cold bath and the input work, while the system is operated at maximum cooling power.
 We find that our cycle shown in Fig.~\ref{fig:qubit_fridge}c as a thick black line delivers a COP at maximum power that is $6\%$ of $C_\mathrm{c} = \beta_\mathrm{C}^{-1}/(\beta_\mathrm{H}^{-1} - \beta_\mathrm{C}^{-1})$, which is Carnot's upper bound to the COP.
 While this may appear as a rather low value, we notice that the COP at maximum power of a two-level system coupled to Fermionic of Bosonic baths is zero \cite{erdman2019_njp}, and that for on-chip cooling applications, the aim is typically to maximize the cooling power regardless of the efficiency of such a process.